Mohamed Buya Turay: Sint-Truiden

-Djurgårdens IF (loan)
+Loan to Djurgårdens IF

 It was announced on 9 January 2019 that Turay was loaned out to Allsvenskan side Djurgårdens IF for the rest of the 2019 season.
 Upon joining the club, he announced his intention to become the best player in the league and aim to help Djurgårdens IF lead their success.

 He made his debut for the club in the opening game of the season against GIF Sundsvall and scored his first goal, in a 2–2 draw.
 This was followed up by scoring in the next two matches against Örebro and IFK Göteborg.
-His next goal for Djurgårdens IF came on 28 April 2019 against Hammarby, as the club lost 2–1; which was followed up by scoring in a 1–1 draw against Helsingborgs.
-During a 2–0 win against Elfsborg on 19 May 2019 (in which Turay set up a goal for Fredrik Ulvestad, who scored in the match), he attempted a bicycle kick, which resulted in him hit Jakim Nilsson's face and was substituted as a result.
+His next goal for Djurgårdens IF came on 28 April 2019 against Hammarby, as the club lost 2–1; which was followed up by scoring in a 1–1 draw against Helsingborg.
+During a 2–0 win against Elfsborg on 19 May 2019 (in which Turay set up a goal for Fredrik Ulvestad, who scored in the match), he attempted a bicycle kick, which resulted in him hit Joakim Nilsson's face and was substituted as a result.
 After the match, however, Turay received racial abuse from his social media accounts.

 Since joining Djurgårdens IF, Turay quickly established himself in the first team, playing as the club's first choice striker.
 His performance led to transfer speculation that he could leave Djurgårdens IF in the summer but both the club's sporting Bo Andersson and the player, himself, dismissed this from happening.
 Amid the transfer speculation, Turay scored two goals in two matches between 1 July 2019 and 8 July 2019 against Kalmar and AFC Eskilstuna.
 A month later, he, once again, scored three goals in three consecutive matches between 10 August 2019 and 25 August 2019 against IK Sirius, AFC Eskilstuna and Malmö.
 Turay appeared in every match since joining Djurgårdens IF until he missed one match through a yellow card suspension.
-After serving a one match suspension, Turay returned to the starting line–up against Falkenbergs on 24 September 2019 and scored the club's only goal of the game, in a 1–0 win.
+After serving a one match suspension, Turay returned to the starting line–up against Falkenberg on 24 September 2019 and scored the club's only goal of the game, in a 1–0 win.
 He then scored three more goals between 6 October 2019 and 28 October 2019, coming against Hammarby, IFK Göteborg and Örebro.
 In the last game of the season against IFK Norrköping, Turay scored the equalising goal, in a 2–2 draw, resulting in Djurgårdens IF winning the league for the first time since 2005, with a draw to win the league against title contenders, Malmö and Hammarby.
 At the end of the 2019 season, he went on to make twenty–nine appearances and scoring fifteen times in all competitions.
 For his performance, Turay was awarded the league's Golden Boot.
 He also nominated for Forward of the Year at the Allsvenskan Grand Prix ceremony but lost out to Nikola Đurđić.